FusionAuth/fusionauth-site/site/_posts/2023-05-01-fusionauth-loves-open-source.md

 *Our contribution supports ongoing development of NextAuth.js and Auth.js.*

-## Caddy

-{% include _image.liquid src="/assets/img/blogs/open-source-sponsorship/caddy-logo.png" alt="Caddy is an enterprise-ready, open source web server with automatic HTTPS." class="img-fluid" figure=true %}

-[Caddy](https://caddyserver.com/), written by [Matt Holt](https://github.com/sponsors/mholt) is an open source web server.
-Written in Go, Caddy is an alternative to solutions like NGINX or Apache HTTPD.
-It has tight integration with ACME certificate authorities such as LetsEncrypt and ZeroSSL (which sponsors the project).
-It's useful both as a reverse proxy, speeding up your webapps, and a static file server.

-*Our contribution supports ongoing development of Caddy.*

 ## Does your project need help?

 Want us to sponsor your open source project?